AnshGorawara/AnshGorawara/README.md

-Hello, I'm Ansh Gorawara 👋
+Ansh Gorawara 👋

-I am a Data Science student at the University of Illinois Chicago (UIC), driven to use data to build elegant, impactful solutions.
-My journey has taken me through Hong Kong, India, Malaysia, and the United States, giving me a unique global lens through which I view the power of technology.
+Data Science student at the University of Illinois Chicago (UIC) with a global perspective forged across Hong Kong, India, Malaysia, and the US.
+I'm driven to move beyond just analyzing data to building the technical systems that create solutions.

-My Journey to Data Science
+My Journey to Data

-My early experiences were in the fast-paced worlds of marketing and business strategy. [cite_start]Working with companies in Kuala Lumpur and New Delhi, I saw firsthand how data-driven insights could transform a business—from optimizing procurement costs to shaping product launch strategies[cite: 722, 1136, 1817].
-This ignited my passion to move beyond just analyzing data to building the technical systems that predict and act upon it.
-This is why I am pursuing a rigorous education in Data Science at UIC.
+My background is in business strategy and marketing, where I conducted competitive analysis and market feasibility studies for product launches.
+I saw firsthand how data-driven decisions could reduce costs by 15% or increase donor engagement by 25%.
+That experience ignited my passion for the technical side—to build the tools that predict and act upon these insights.
+That's why I'm here.

-My Focus Right Now (Fall 2025)
+Current Mission: Fall 2025

-Mastering core concepts in Data Structures & Algorithms (CS 251) and applied Probability & Statistics (IE 342).
+Core Focus: Mastering Data Structures & Algorithms (CS 251) and applied Probability & Statistics (IE 342).

-Building my first major portfolio project focused on Exploratory Data Analysis (EDA) in Python.
+Portfolio Project: Building my first major project in Exploratory Data Analysis (EDA) with Python.

-Preparing for a high-impact Technology Risk Consulting Internship at Ernst & Young (EY).
+Professional Growth: Preparing for a high-impact Technology Risk Consulting Internship at Ernst & Young (EY).

-My Technical Toolkit
+My Arsenal

-[cite_start]Languages: Python, Java, C++, SQL, HTML/CSS [cite: 716, 1119, 1812]
+Languages: Python, Java, C++, SQL

-[cite_start]Core CS Concepts: Object-Oriented Programming, Data Structures & Algorithms [cite: 716, 1120, 1812]
+Concepts: Object-Oriented Programming, Data Structures & Algorithms, Statistical Analysis

-Currently Developing: Statistical Analysis, Applied Probability Models

 Tools: Git, VS Code, Jupyter Notebook

 Let's Connect

-[cite_start]LinkedIn: https://linkedin.com/in/anshgorawara [cite: 709, 1110, 1808]

-[cite_start]Email: anshgorawara23@gmail.com [cite: 709, 1110, 1808]
+LinkedIn: linkedin.com/in/anshgorawara

+Email: anshgorawara23@gmail.com